-- Assessing management's identification and assessment of the risks relevant to going concern. - Assessing projected cash flows for the group to consider management's assessment on available liquidity. - Assessing the available headroom on the group's reinsurance contract with NICO. - Evaluating the current financial strength and credit rating of NICO. - Reading correspondence with the Prudential Regulation Authority (the "PRA") to consider whether any matters have been raised by the PRA with regard to the capital position of the group. - As stated in Note 1 the group does not meet either Solvency Capital Requirement or Minimum Capital Requirement of Solvency II.
-We have assessed whether this impacts the going concern of the group by considering the level of unutilized reinsurance cover with NICO.
+- Assessing management's identification and assessment of the risks relevant to going concern. - Assessing the liquid cash and investments available to meet operating expenses. - Assessing the available headroom on the group's reinsurance contract with National Indemnity Company ("NICO"). - Evaluating the current financial strength and credit rating of National Indemnity Company ("NICO"). - Reading correspondence with the Prudential Regulation Authority (the "PRA") to consider whether any matters have been raised by the PRA with regard to the capital position of the group. - As stated in Note 1 the group does not meet either Solvency Capital Requirement or Minimum Capital Requirement of Solvency II.
+We have assessed whether this impacts the going concern of the group by considering the level of unutilised reinsurance cover with National Indemnity Company ("NICO").